Ryan is an academic coach at Central Connecticut State University, currently pursuing a Master's in Student Development in Higher Education.

 There are many important aspects to the story, including the 8th century Germanic culture that is the historical setting and hubris, his tragic flaw.
 To fully understand the death of Beowulf, one must have a basic understanding of every aspect of the story.

-Therefore, this page will begin by giving a very brief summary of the story of Beowulf, including the plot of the poem, and then examine Beowulf's death in the ending.
+Therefore, this article will begin by giving a brief summary of the story of Beowulf, including the plot of the poem, and then examine Beowulf's death in the ending.
 Its purpose is to answer the following questions:

 - How did Beowulf die?